Schema drift in mapping data flow

-- Add a column pattern in a Derived Column or Aggregate transformation to match on any combination of name, stream, position, or type
+- Add a column pattern in a Derived Column or Aggregate transformation to match on any combination of name, stream, position, origin, or type

 - Add rule-based mapping in a Select or Sink transformation to match drifted columns to columns aliases via a pattern

 For more information on how to implement column patterns, see Column patterns in mapping data flow.

 To explicitly reference drifted columns, you can quickly generate mappings for these columns via a data preview quick action.
 Once debug mode is on, go to the Data Preview tab and click Refresh to fetch a data preview.
 If data factory detects that drifted columns exist, you can click Map Drifted and generate a derived column that allows you to reference all drifted columns in schema views downstream.